nyla-solutions/gedi-geode-security-extensions/README.md

 # Security Overview

-This project provides the following capabilities for a GemFire cluster.
+This project provides the following capabilities for a GemFire/Apache Geode cluster.
+See [http://geode.apache.org/](http://geode.apache.org/) for more information on Apache Geode.

-*  Security Manager - clients must present credentials to connect to a cluster
+*  Security Manager - clients must present credentials to connect to a Geode cluster

 Users, their encrypted passwords and their privileges are stored within the GemFire